radius-project/radius/docs/contributing/triage/triage-process.md

 If you want to grow in your open source journey, you might find that a good milestone is becoming a part of a triage team for an open source project.
 Here are some tips to follow that path:

-* Ensure you are willing to commit to for an extended period.
+* Ensure you are willing to commit to it for an extended period.

 * Check out the Radius Project's [documentation](https://github.com/radius-project/docs/), [repositories](https://github.com/radius-project/), and [issue tracker](https://github.com/radius-project/radius/issues) to understand its goals and contribution processes.